wein.plus

 Kernling

-The white grape variety (also Hochdörfer 13 A 80) is a mutation of the Kerner variety, which was found in 1974 in a Kerner plant in Nussdorf near Landau in the Pfalz wine-growing region by the winegrower Ludwig Hochdörfer.
-The name is formed from the first syllable of the parent variety plus "ling" because the wine is very close to Riesling.
-It differs from the Kerner in its lower susceptibility to the formation of stingy shoots.
-Plant variety protection was granted in 1995.
-In 2018, 16 hectares of vineyards were reported in Germany with a falling trend (D-STATIS).
+The white grape variety (also Hochdörfer 13 A 80) is a mutation of the Kerner variety, which was found in 1974 in a Kerner plantation in Nussdorf near Landau in the Pfalz wine-growing region by the winegrower Ludwig Hochdörfer.
+The name is formed from the first syllable of the parent variety and "ling" because the wine is very similar to Riesling.
+It differs from Kerner in that it is less susceptible to the formation of stingy shoots.
+Variety protection was granted in 1995.
+In 2018, 16 hectares of vineyards were designated in Germany with a downward trend.

 Kernling - Weintraube und Blatt

-Images: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)
+Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)

 Voices of our members